TerraMA2/terrama2/webapp/README.md

 ## Dependencies

 In order to use the components of the API, you have to run it.
 For that to be possible you'll need to install some third-party softwares.
-Bellow we show you this softwares and its versions:

-- **Node.js (Mandatory):** To run the API you need to install the Node.js interpreter.
-Make sure to have at least version 4.2.3 installed.
-You can download it from: https://nodejs.org/.
+It can be found in TerraMA² repository [WEB DEPENDENCIES](https://github.com/TerraMA2/terrama2#web-application-and-components-dependencies) section.

 ## Execution Instructions